James Colnett: Further trading

 Colnett sailed from Hawaii to China, arriving at Macau on 30 May 1791.
 To his chagrin he found that the Chinese officials had prohibited all ships with furs from entering the port of Canton.
 China was at war with Russia and thought the ban on fur trading would injure Russia.
 The prohibition was imposed in early 1791 and lifted on 30 May 1792.
 Unable to sell his cargo, Colnett sailed to Japan in a bold but unsuccessful attempt to trade there.
 Thus the Argonaut under Colnett was the first British ship to try to re-open trade with Japan since 1673, when the East India Company's ship Return tried and likewise failed.
 Eventually Colnett was able to sell some of his furs in northern China.
 He then sailed for England with his remaining cargo, which he sold to the East India Company for £9,760.

-Later, in 1792, he sailed to the Galapagos Islands on behalf of private whaling interests.
-His work led to the development of whaling near the Galapagos Islands.
-The maps from the survey carried out in 1793, 1794 are inscribed by Captain James Colnett of the Royal Navy in the merchant-ship Rattler.

-Chart of the Galapagos, surveyed in the merchant ship Rattler, and drawn by Capt.
-James Colnett, of the Royal Navy.
+South Seas survey

+In the whale fishery, British vessels began in 1788 to enter the Pacific by way of Cape Horn.
+Long voyages often required ports where ships might refit and reprovision, and crew might recover.
+Spanish ports in the Pacific were so restrictive that shipowners offered to take a naval officer in one of their whaling vessels to search for safe anchorages.
+Colnett was selected to command the Rattler purchased by Samuel Enderby & Sons.
+On 4 January 1793 he set sail.

+Adverse weather in the North Atlantic made it necessary to put in at Rio de Janeiro.
+After repairs and provisioning, Colnett went in search of Isle Grande, an island sighted in 1675 by Anthony de la Roché.
+He was unable to find it but met a great number of right whales, discovering a new whaling ground (roughly 40-45° S, 35° W).
+On 23 March "two balls of fire, about the size of cricket balls, fell on board."

+Rounding Cape Horn, Colnett sailed north along the coast of Chile evaluating potential anchorages, whaling off Mocha, and landing with difficulty at San Félix.
+He encountered great numbers of seals at an island near the port of Pisco, Peru.
+He followed the coast, then sailed to the Galapagos where he anchored and explored.
+They filled a barrel with an unusual, heavy sand or topaz.
+This island and its neighbor were not on any map in Colnett's possession, so he named them Chatham and Hood.